kasra-pak/movie-db-website/README.md

 ## Approach

-I adopted the `BEM` naming style for my CSS class names and ...
+- The front end is fetching data from [TMDB API](https://www.themoviedb.org/documentation/api).

+- Netlify is used for deployment and hiding environment variables in the back end.

 ## Status

-[name of the project] is still in progress. `Version 2` will be out soon.
+The website is still in progress.